The Chinese contributions to Tibetan astrology

 [12] Number 9 is associated with non-change because any number you add to it returns to itself.
 Example: 9 + 2 = 11 = 1 + 1 = 2; 9 + 8 = 17 = 1 + 7 = 8.

-[17] There are divinatory systems that rely exclusively on the Early Heaven sequence.
+[13] There are divinatory systems relying exclusively on the Early Heaven sequence.

-[18] The magic square of order 3, which here forms the numerical structure of Lo shu, belongs to the sphere of Saturn.
+[14] The magic square of order 3, which forms Lo Shu‘s numerical structure, belongs to Saturn’s sphere.

 [15] High place and open to all sides.

-[20]In this combinatorial analysis, the year starts from the winter solstice, so number 1 corresponds to the winter season.
-Other divinatory systems compute the year beginning from Spring.
+[16] In this combinatorial analysis, the year starts from the winter solstice; therefore, the number 1 represents the winter season.
+On the other hand, other divinatory systems initiate the year from the spring season.

 [18] An example of what has been said can be found in the figure of the monad, in Chinese yin–yang, formed by two light-dark vital germs merging each other, incorporating two points of opposite colour as a warning of the inseparability between yin and yang.